ultravoid/ultravoid.github.io/_posts/2021-6-8-oblivion-to-the-infidelos.md

 _Bom Bom Bom Bom Bom Bom bom_

 The battalion's shells land true, and an entire let'con (~2 mile) stretch of ancient wall, blossoms into grey dusty fireballs.
-As the dust clears it reveals shining buildings of glass and steel beyond.
+As the dust clears it reveals blacked-out buildings of pristine glass and steel beyond.

 "I Lord Princes Daemos Rexus decree that the Ekta'ra are shaka'infidelos*.
 Storm this capital city!
 Crush their warriors, and send them to their gods of courage!
 All Ekta'ra; be they adult, infirm, child, or infant!
 Put them to flame and blade! _Tear_ into them!
 Until they are but meat for dogs!
 Wreath them in flame until their bones are _ash_!
 Give them death!
 Give them the _freedom_ they so desire!
 When you are done my Knights, whatever is left can beg for slavery or death!
 Put this city _Pezemtpa_ to righteous fire!
 May its name never again be spoken!
 Hyperg'enot eternal legion!
 Advance!"
 Even after Vanix cut the feed, the war cries of the eternal legion still filled the command enclave, only fading with distance as they advanced on the doomed city.